Is Cement and Concrete the Same Thing?

 Steps to Avoid Misconceptions

-To clarify these misunderstandings, consider these steps:
+To dispel these misunderstandings, consider the following steps:

 Advanced Techniques